andybluntish/grunt-xsltproc/README.md

 ### Options

 #### options.stylesheet
-Type: `String`
+Type: `String` or `false`

 Path to the XSLT stylesheet to apply to the files.
+If `options.stylesheet` evaluates to `false`, `xsltproc` will fallback to stylesheets linked from the target document.

 #### options.params
 Type: `Object`